U.S. Embassy Dublin

 If you are applying for a visa as the spouse or child of a U.S. citizen (IR-1, CR-1, IR-2 or CR-2) or for an E-3 visa and your case is with the Embassy in Dublin, please contact us to check whether it is possible to proceed with your visa application on an emergency basis.
 Please provide the full names of the visa applicant(s) and the petitioner, plus the case number (typically DBL followed by ten digits).

 If you are applying for an immigrant visa in any category other than IR-1, CR-1, IR-2 or CR-2 (i.e. you are not applying for a visa as the spouse or child of a U.S. citizen) or E-3 and you have been advised that your case file has been forwarded to the Embassy in Dublin, you may refer to our website for an overview of the application procedure and begin compiling the necessary supporting documents.
-You may book a medical appointment once they are able to take appointments and proceed with the application process after normal operations have resumed.
+Please do not schedule a medical exam until instructed to do so by our office.
 Please monitor our website for updates.
 Applicants are typically given 12 months in which to apply for the visa, starting from the date on which the Embassy’s Immigrant Visa Unit writes to them with instructions about the status of their case.

 Q: I have an immigrant visa.
 Is that the same as a Green Card?
 Am I an LPR?